As more and more charities and libraries move to cloud services, this technology is no longer novel: it's becoming the dominant paradigm in IT.

-You've probably heard a few high-profile reports of security breaches in cloud-based services.
+You've probably heard of the many high-profile news stories of security breaches in cloud-based services.
 Although you should certainly think about the implications of a breach in your organizational data, you should also consider that in both cloud-based and on-premises software, most security breaches are attributable to human error.
-That is one reason why we recently came out with TechSoup's Safer Online for Nonprofits Guide.
+That is one reason why we published our 12 Tips to Being Safer Online.

 Cloud Vendors Going Out of Business

 Cloud computing is still a quickly changing field, and there's always the danger that a new company might go out of business or radically change its service.
 A sudden change in service might not be too detrimental if you were only using the application for a one-time project, but it could be disastrous if you were using it for your entire donor database.

 When evaluating cloud providers, find out what options you have for backing up and extracting your data.
 The best services allow you to download your data in a standard, nonproprietary format.

 The Need for Reliable Internet Service

 Finally, you will become more dependent on a good Internet connection if you rely on the cloud.
 As more mission-critical work is done on the Internet, organizations will need much more bandwidth and few, if any, failures in Internet connectivity.
 If consistent Internet access, connection speed, or bandwidth are problems for your organization, cloud solutions may not be right for you at this time.